whitephil/WOKapiscripts/README.md

+# WOKapiscripts
-# WOKapiscripts: a repository of python scripts for interacting with the Web of Science Web Services Premium API.
+##repository of python scripts for interacting with the Web of Science Web Services Premium API.

 ### Intro